mateoconlechuga/convimg/readme.md

 Specify the transparent color used in the image according to the rbg channels.
 Optionally the alpha channel is supported.

-The transparent color is always located at index 0 if used.
+The transparent color is located at index 0 if used.
+(This is overridable with `#TransparentIndex`)

 ----